 FIX: Windows 10 update stuck at 32%

-Microsoft released Windows 10 Technical Preview in the year 2014.
-It was not officially announced at that time.
-Microsoft took a year to build the Final Version of Windows 10 and it was released on July 29, 2015.
+Microsoft released the Windows 10 Technical Preview in 2014, but it was not officially announced at that time.
+The company took a year to build the final version of Windows 10, which was released on July 29, 2015.

-While upgrading the Operating System to Windows 10, a majority of people are getting an unpleasing issue where up-gradation process hangs on 32%.
-According to Microsoft, at first 30% of Windows installation setup, updates are being downloaded to the PC and after that, PC starts installing those updates.
-This issue doesn’t arise while installing a clean copy of Windows 10 using a Removable Media like USB.
-It only arises while upgrading the previous version of Windows to Windows 10.
+While upgrading the operating system to Windows 10, a majority of people encounter an unpleasant issue where the upgrade process hangs at 32%.
+According to Microsoft, during the first 30% of the Windows installation setup, updates are being downloaded to the PC, and after that, the PC begins installing those updates.
+This issue doesn’t arise when installing a clean copy of Windows 10 using removable media, such as a USB.
+It only occurs during the upgrade from a previous version of Windows to Windows 10.

 windows 10 update stuck at 32

-This issue doesn’t let the users to upgrade their Windows and when users try to restart their PCs, they are reverted back to their previous version of Windows.
-This is really annoying and time wasting process.
+This issue prevents users from upgrading their Windows, and when they try to restart their PCs, the computers revert back to the previous version of Windows.
+This is a really annoying and time-consuming process.

-1) At first, you should run a Windows application called Windows Update Troubleshooter.
-You can find this on the following URL.
-After downloading the file, run it as an administrator with the default program and select Windows Update from the list.
-Click Next and it would start troubleshooting.
+1) First, you should run a Windows application called Windows Update Troubleshooter.
+You can find this at the following URL.
+After downloading the file, run it as an administrator using the default program and select Windows Update from the list.
+Click ‘Next,’ and it will start troubleshooting.

 windows update troubleshoot

-2) After the troubleshooting process, disable the network whether it is WiFi or LAN.
+2) After the troubleshooting process, disable the network, whether it is WiFi or LAN.
 Every connection should be shut down before proceeding to the next step.
-You can do this by holding win key and press r; then typing ncpa.cpl and right click your network connections and choose Disable.
-Same procedure will be used to re-enable them; if you find it complicated; turn off your WiFi or Router and that will automatically disconnect you from the internet.
+You can do this by holding the Win key and pressing R; then typing ncpa.cpl, right-clicking your network connections, and choosing Disable.
+The same procedure will be used to re-enable them.
+If you find it complicated, turn off your WiFi or router, and this will automatically disconnect you from the internet.

-3) Create a Windows 10 bootable USB again using free softwares like RUFUS or Windows 7 USB/DVD Tool.
-Make sure that all the files are written properly otherwise, you would end up with the same issue.
+3) Create a Windows 10 bootable USB again using free software like RUFUS or Windows 7 USB/DVD Tool.
+Make sure that all the files are written properly; otherwise, you may end up with the same issue.

-4) Now, open the Command Prompt (Admin) by right clicking over the start menu icon and selecting the Command Prompt.
-Type the below mentioned code inside command prompt and press Enter
+Now, open the Command Prompt (Admin) by right-clicking on the start menu icon and selecting Command Prompt.
+Type the code mentioned below inside the command prompt and press Enter.

 rundll32.exe pnpclean.dll,RunDLL_PnpClean /DRIVERS /MAXCLEAN